MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 ## Fixed version distribution mode

 > [!NOTE]
-> The following information supports the fixed version distribution model.
-The fixed version distribution model is currently not available.
+> The fixed version distribution model is currently not available.

 For constrained environments, the WebView team plans to support a fixed version \(previously called bring-your-own\) distribution model.
 The fixed version distribution model has the following benefits and limitations.